 All families must fill out a federal free/reduced lunch form on an annual basis.
-School breakfast, lunch, and snack are free for all students since KIPP Newark schools are part of the Community Eligibility Program (CEP).
+School breakfast and lunch are free for all students since KIPP Newark schools are part of the Community Eligibility Program (CEP).
 Families may choose to have their children eat breakfast at home and/or send a bag lunch.
+Students are not allowed to order food to be delivered to the building.
+Parents are also not allowed to order food to be delivered to the building for students.
+Parents may physically drop food off to their child only during their lunch times.

 KIPP Newark encourages students to make healthy choices when it comes to eating and drinking.
-Students receive breakfast, lunch, and snack daily so that they have energy to keep them focused throughout the day.
+Students receive breakfast and lunch daily so that they have energy to keep them focused throughout the day.
 Students have access to multiple choices for breakfast and for lunch on a daily basis.
 In order to promote a healthy learning environment, if you choose to send a snack with your student in addition to the food served at the school, we encourage the consumption of healthy snacks on campus.
 Students may bring fruit, vegetables, juices, or single servings of crackers.